-- Marshmallow root, also known as Khatmi (Althaea officinalis) is generally recognized as safe and may help reduce inflammation and have a diuretic effect [R].
+- Marshmallow root, also known as Khatami (Althaea Officinalis) is generally recognized as safe and may help reduce inflammation and have a diuretic effect [R].

-- Nettles herb has diuretic effects too, which is helpful for excess fluid retention and are rich in minerals and nutrients that are good for the kidneys and heart.
-Rich in antioxidants, nettles may also protect the prostate from hyperplasia (BPH) and serve to help prevent urinary tract infectiions.
-[R].
+- Nettles herb has diuretic effects too, which are helpful for excess fluid retention and are rich in minerals and nutrients that are good for the kidneys and heart.
+Rich in antioxidants, nettles may also protect the prostate from hyperplasia (BPH) and serve to help prevent urinary tract infections.